telerik/ajax-docs/controls/cloudupload/cloud-storage-providers/telerik-backend-services.md

 		</telerik.web.ui>

->note Telerik Backend Services doesn't support uploading in chunks - files are uploaded at once.
+>tip Telerik Backend Services doesn't support uploading in chunks - files are uploaded at once.
 In case you want to upload files, larger than 4MB refer to this [article]({%slug cloudupload/how-to/uploading-large-files%}).
 >